National Museum of Natural History

 The National Museum of Natural History (NMNH) is a natural history museum administered by the Smithsonian Institution, located on the National Mall in Washington, D.C., United States.
 It has free admission and is open 364 days a year.
-With 4.4 million visitors in 2023, it was the third most-visited museum in the United States.
+It received 3.3 million visits in 2025.

 Opened in 1910, the museum on the National Mall was one of the first Smithsonian buildings constructed exclusively to hold the national collections and research facilities.
 The main building has an overall area of 1.5 e6ft2 with 325,000 ft2 of exhibition and public space and houses over 1,000 employees.

-The museum's collections contain over 146 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and human cultural artifacts, the largest natural history collection in the world.
+The museum's collections contain over 148 million specimens of plants, animals, fossils, minerals, rocks, meteorites, human remains, and human cultural artifacts, the largest natural history collection in the world.
 It is also home to about 185 professional natural history scientists—the largest group of scientists dedicated to the study of natural and cultural history in the world.